Trump softens Syria pullout schedule

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-About 2,000 US forces and other foreign troops are in Syria to assist local fighters battling IS, the jihadists who once controlled a “caliphate” covering much of Iraq and Syria.
+About 2,000 US forces and other foreign troops are in Syria to assist local fighters battling IS, the militants who once controlled a "caliphate" covering much of Iraq and Syria.

 The US-led coalition launched its first raids against IS in September, 2014, more than two years before Trump won the US election.
-US-backed forces seized the jihadists’ de facto capital of Raqa on October 17, 2017.
+US-backed forces seized the militants´ de facto capital of Raqa on October 17, 2017.

 In Afghanistan, Trump also wants to bring home about half of the 14,000 soldiers locked in a war against Taliban guerrillas, but no formal announcement has been made on that move.

-Trump’s troop drawdowns triggered the resignation of his defense secretary, Jim Mattis, long one of the chaotic administration’s steady hands.
+Trump´s troop draw downs triggered the resignation of his defence secretary, Jim Mattis, long one of the chaotic administration´s steady hands.

 "I campaigned on getting out of Syria and other places.
 Now when I start getting out the Fake News Media, or some failed Generals who were unable to do the job before I arrived, like to complain about me & my tactics, which are working," Trump tweeted on Monday.

-About 2,000 US forces and other foreign troops are in Syria to assist local fighters battling IS, the jihadists who once controlled a “caliphate” covering much of Iraq and Syria.
+About 2,000 US forces and other foreign troops are in Syria to assist local fighters battling IS, the militants who once controlled a "caliphate" covering much of Iraq and Syria.

 The US-led coalition launched its first raids against IS in September, 2014, more than two years before Trump won the US election.
-US-backed forces seized the jihadists’ de facto capital of Raqa on October 17, 2017.
+US-backed forces seized the militants´ de facto capital of Raqa on October 17, 2017.

 In Afghanistan, Trump also wants to bring home about half of the 14,000 soldiers locked in a war against Taliban guerrillas, but no formal announcement has been made on that move.

-Trump’s troop drawdowns triggered the resignation of his defense secretary, Jim Mattis, long one of the chaotic administration’s steady hands.
+Trump´s troop draw downs triggered the resignation of his defence secretary, Jim Mattis, long one of the chaotic administration´s steady hands.

 "I campaigned on getting out of Syria and other places.
 Now when I start getting out the Fake News Media, or some failed Generals who were unable to do the job before I arrived, like to complain about me & my tactics, which are working," Trump tweeted on Monday.